Bitcoin Payments in Hotels & Hospitality | Coinsnap Guide 2026

 WooCommerce Bitcoin Cash-Out (Simple Introduction)

-Many WooCommerce shops want the reach and tiny fees of Bitcoin and Lightning at checkout, but still need money to land in the bank in euros, dollars or pounds.
+Many WooCommerce shops want the reach and tiny fees of Bitcoin and Lightning at checkout, but still need money to land in the bank in euros.
 That keeps cash flow smooth, bookkeeping simple, and avoids price swings.

 This guide explains your payout choices in plain English and shows easy ways to set them up in WooCommerce — so you can go live fast.